-Companies categorized under this industry work mainly in plumbing, heating, and air-conditioning equipment installation and servicing.
-Contractors may offer parts and labor services, as well as new work, additions, alterations, maintenance, and repairs.
+Companies in this industry work mainly in plumbing equipment installation and servicing.
+Plumbing contractors may offer parts and labor services, as well as new work, additions, alterations, maintenance, and repairs.

 Plumbing contractors are highly demanded in both residential and commercial buildings.
-Residents or business owners rely on you to fix their plumbing, heating, and air conditioning problems so they can continue with their daily activities.
+Residents or business owners rely on you to fix their plumbing problems so they can continue with their daily activities.
 Entering different locations daily opens the window to potential lawsuits, and insurance protects your assets during these times.

 Having no insurance in place puts you at risk for expensive and time-consuming lawsuits.
 Here is a look at the potential situations that can put you at risk.